 Under Caxton’s Posts you will find posts, mostly on language, from 2013 and 2014.
 Grammar Basics offers an introduction to English grammar.
 Shapers of the Language is a selective history of English through some of those who made it.
 The Negative Canon is a series of posts on points about which some people feel very strongly, but about which their feelings are mistaken.
 Selected posts from previous blogs are listed in the Archive.
 The most important part of this site is perhaps contained under the Language Resources tab, which points readers to more authoritative sources.

 The site is named after William Caxton.
 He changed the way we communicate, by printing the first book in English in 1485.
 By printing English in his own dialect he began a process which led to what we know today as Standard English.
-By using technology to reach a wider public, he can be seen as a progenitor of the digital age.
+By using technology to reach a wider public, he can be seen as a forerunner of the digital age.